-- Fair value of financial instruments (Notes 2(o) and 23); - Impairment of long-lived assets (Note 2(g)); - Mineralization estimates (see below); - The anticipated cost of reclamation and closure cost obligations (Notes 2(j) and 10); and - Unit-of-production depreciation (Notes 2(f)(iv) and 6).
+- Impairment of long-lived assets (Note 2(f)); - The anticipated cost of reclamation and closure cost obligations (Notes 2(j) and 10); and - Unit-of-production depreciation (Notes 2(f)(iv) and 6).

 Mineralization estimates

 The Company estimates its ore reserves and mineral resources based on information compiled by Qualified Persons as defined in accordance with Canadian Securities Administrators National Instrument 43-101, Standards for Disclosure of Mineral Projects.
 Reserves are used in the calculation of depreciation and depletion, impairment assessment, assessment of life-of-mine stripping ratios and for forecasting the timing of payment of mine closure, reclamation and rehabilitation costs.